-Two pads, each of which is 50mm in diameter, must be placed on both sides of the cockpit rim with their upper edges at the same height as the top of the cockpit side with their centres at a point 250mm forward of the rear edge of the cockpit opening template longitudinally.
+Two pads, each of which is 50mm in diameter, must be placed on both sides of the cockpit rim with their upper edges at the same height as the top of the cockpit side with their centres at a point 250mm forward of the plane C-C.

-A constant transverse horizontal load of 50kN will then be applied at 90° to the car centre line and, under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.
+A constant transverse horizontal load of 50kN will then be applied at 90° to the car centre plane and, under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.

-This test must be repeated at positions 50mm and 150mm forward of the rear edge of the cockpit opening template longitudinally.
+This test must be repeated at positions 50mm and 150mm forward of the plane C-C.